top of page

 While Corregidor is primarily a day-trip destination, it offers an option for visitors who wish to stay overnight and immerse themselves in its serene atmosphere and rich history.
 Here’s an overview of accommodations available on and near the island:

 • Corregidor Inn: The main lodging option on the island is the Corregidor Inn, a modest but comfortable accommodation situated close to key historical landmarks.
 This inn offers clean rooms with basic amenities such as air conditioning and private bathrooms, making it a convenient choice for those who want to extend their exploration of the island.
 Staying overnight allows guests to enjoy the peaceful ambiance of Corregidor, with opportunities to watch breathtaking sunsets over Manila Bay or take part in guided night tours.
+It was possible to stay overnight on Corregidor Island before the pandemic.

 • The inn also has a small restaurant that serves local and international dishes, providing a convenient dining option for overnight guests.
 Advance booking is highly recommended, especially during peak seasons and holidays.